 A: In the loan process, lenders till consider your debt-to-income ratio, which is a comparison of your gross (pre-tax) income to housing and non-housing expenses.
 Non-housing expenses can include long-term loans, such as car or student loan payments, alimony, and child support.
 According to the Federal Housing Administration, monthly mortgage payments should not exceed 29% of your gross income and the accumulation of your mortgage payments and non-housing expenses should not exceed 45% of your total income.
 When determining the maximum loan they are willing to grant, lenders will also consider you credit history and the finances you have readily available to cover your down payment and closing costs.

 Q: How do I select the right real estate agent?

 A: When choosing the right real estate agent for you, you should look for an agent that you trust and that makes you feel comfortable.
 This agent should be able to provide you with the efficient, friendly service you deserve.
-At Georgetown Mortgage, we strongly recommend that you use a professional realtor with the industry knowledge to help you through the home buying or renting process.
+At Thrive Mortgage, LLC, we strongly recommend that you use a professional realtor with the industry knowledge to help you through the home buying or renting process.
 We understand that this is the largest financial transaction most people will make.
-Contact Georgetown Mortgage today and allow us recommend realtors to you that will protect you and your family throughout this process.
+Contact Thrive Mortgage, LLC today and allow us recommend realtors to you that will protect you and your family throughout this process.